 When searching for a nut to go with dates, the all-time favorite is walnuts.
 Maple syrup is just sticky enough to bind the two ingredients for the filling.

 Of course, I need a citrus flavor that will bring out the taste of the walnut date filling, and I thought orange would be the best.

 I hope you will enjoy these as much as my hubby did.

-Turn the mixer to low speed and gradually add the flour.
+- Turn the mixer to low speed and gradually add the flour.
 You want all the flour blended in with the rest of the batter but don't over mix it.
-Take the bowl of the stand mixer and cover with plastic wrap and refrigerate for 1 to 2 hours.
+Next, take the bowl of the stand mixer and cover with plastic wrap and refrigerate for 1 to 2 hours.

-In a stand or hand mixer add the powdered sugar, honey, and orange juice and mix till all the powdered sugar is incorporated.
-I take a 1/4 tsp measuring spoon and pour the glaze over the top of the cookie.
+- In a stand or hand mixer add the powdered sugar, honey, and orange juice and mix till all the powdered sugar is incorporated.
+I take a ¼ teaspoon measuring spoon and pour the glaze over the top of the cookie.
 Turn the spoon around and swirl the glaze around.
 Do this for all your cookies.
 I let them dry for an hour before putting them into a storage container.